WORKS 2024

 Coletti, Santos Souza, Skluzacek, Suter, Ferreira da Silva

-2:20pm-2:30pm Invited Panel Lightning Talk: Worfklows on LUMI: Europe's most powerful supercomputer
+2:20pm-2:30pm Invited Panel Lightning Talk: Workflows on LUMI: Europe's most powerful supercomputer

 Tomasz Malkiewicz